geofront-auth/geofront-cli/README.rst

 - Added the short option ``-S`` for ``--ssh``.
 - It becomes to no more depend on dirspec_.
 Instead it's simply bundled together.
+- ``geofront-cli`` now prints a usage description when no subcommand specified.

 .. _dirspec: https://pypi.python.org/pypi/dirspec